Renault Wind

-The Renault Wind was a two-seater roadster by the French automobile manufacturer Renault.
-The Wind was originally a concept car unveiled in September 2004 at the Paris Motor Show as a 2+1 roadster.
-On February 2, 2010, Renault announced that the Wind would enter production.
-It was unveiled at the Geneva Motor Show on March 2, 2010.
+The Renault Wind is a convertible car manufactured and marketed by the French automobile company Renault from 2010 to 2013.
+It is a two-seater roadster with a front-engine, front-wheel-drive layout.

-The production version was a two-seater, as opposed to the 2+1 seating of the concept car.
-In February 2012, Renault retired the Wind, Espace, Kangoo, Modus, and Laguna lines in the United Kingdom.
-For Mainland Europe, the Wind remained available until June 2013.
-Renault bought the rights to the Ferrari Superamerica's roof, and used it on the Wind.
-The boot canopy was added later.
+It was originally presented as a concept car at the 2004 Paris Motor Show as a 2+1 roadster.
+On February 2, 2010, Renault announced that the Wind would enter production, presenting the production model at the 2010 Geneva Motor Show.
+The production version accommodates two passengers, as opposed to the 2+1 seating of the concept car.
+In February 2012, Renault retired the Wind along with the Espace, Kangoo Multix, Modus, and Laguna lines in the United Kingdom.
+For Mainland Europe, the Wind remained available through June 2013.